UCD VIA Awards

 - Describe how the nominee(s) has/have contributed to achieving University objectives

 Applications are assessed individually and ranked from highest to lowest.
-Those scoring highest are awarded all with equal merit.
+Those ranking highest are awarded all with equal merit.